sjdv1982/seamless/sphinx/source/explained.md

 Seamless has support for two other kinds of deep structures: deep cells and deep folders.
 In both cases, the deep structure is again a dictionary, where the keys are strings and the values are checksums.
 The difference is the cell type of the checksums.
 For deep cells, the cell type is "mixed" (Seamless's default cell type), which means that you can easily access an individual element and convert it trivially to a normal Seamless cell.
 In contrast, for deep folders, the cell type is "bytes", which means that buffer and value are the same.
 This allows a one-to-one mapping with a folder on the file system.

-What does impact deployment is the following.
+### Visualization and monitoring

+***IMPORTANT: This documentation section is an early draft.
+The raw text material is shown below***

+TODO: integrate/merge with visualization.md

 Typically, a web service consists of two graphs (.seamless files).
 The first graph contains the main workflow.
 The second graph contains a status graph.
 The status graph can be bound by Seamless to the main graph (`seamless.metalevel.bind_status_graph`; this function is automatically invoked by `seamless-serve-graph` if you provide two graph files).
 In that case, the status graph receives the current value and status of the  main workflow graph as its input, and normally visualizes it as a web page.
 Manually-coded web interfaces are normally added to the main workflow graph.
 In contrast, the automatic web interface generator is part of the status graph, as it generates the web interface HTML by taking the main workflow graph as an input.
 During development, both graphs are developed, which is made possible by `seamless-new-project` and `seamless-load-project`.

-## Understanding Seamless dependency graphs
+### Understanding Seamless dependency graphs

-TODO
+***IMPORTANT: This documentation section is an outline.
+The outline is shown below***

 - Topology vs parameters.
 - Seamless translation machinery (midlevel), metalevel.
 How the high level wraps the graph data structure